icinganalysis/icinganalysis.github.io/content/1969 Aircraft Ice Protection Report of Symposium.md

 There is much to see here (388 pages).

 We have already seen the ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md)
-(not listed in the Table of Contents) that follows "Description, History and Status of NASA-Lewis 1cing Research Tunnel".
+(not listed in the Table of Contents) that follows "Description, History and Status of NASA-Lewis Icing Research Tunnel".

 I select the following as "must-reads":
 - Review of Icing Criteria; William Lewis